PIRANY1/DataSpammer/README.md

 ## Summary

 A multifunctional batch-based stress-testing & automation toolkit for Windows — written to learn the ins and outs of cmd.exe, batch scripting and Windows quirks.
-Use responsibly. ⚠️ See Security & Responsible Use below.

 ## Features